cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 The gateway node handles the connection with the client, both receiving and responding to the request.

-### Parsing
+### SQL parsing & planning

-The gateway node first [parses](sql-layer.html#sql-parser-planner-executor) the client's SQL statement to ensure it's valid according to the CockroachDB dialect of PostgreSQL, and uses that information to generate a logical SQL plan.
+The gateway node first [parses](sql-layer.html#sql-parser-planner-executor) the client's SQL statement to ensure it's valid according to the CockroachDB dialect of PostgreSQL, and uses that information to [generate a logical SQL pla](sql-layer.html#logical-planning).

 Given that CockroachDB is a distributed database, though, it's also important to take a cluster's topology into account, so the logical plan is then converted into a physical plan––this means sometimes pushing operations onto the physical machines that contain the node.

+### SQL executor

 While CockroachDB presents a SQL interface to clients, the actual database is built on top of a key-value store.
-Parsed SQL statements are converted into key-value operations, and a the node [generates a plan](sql-layer.html#logical-planning) to execute the query.
+To mediate this, the physical plan generated at the end of SQL parsing is passed to the SQL executor, which converts SQL operations into key-value operations by leveraging the `TxnCoordSender`.
+For example, the SQL executor converts `INSERT` statements into `Put()` operations.

 ### TxnCoordSender

-The `TxnCoordSender` provides an API to actually perform the key-value operations generated during the parsing stage listed above, such as converting `INSERT` statements into `Put()` operations.
+The `TxnCoordSender` provides an API to perform key-value operations on your database.

-On the back end, the `TxnCoordSender` performs a large amount of the accounting and tracking for a transaction, including:
+On its back end, the `TxnCoordSender` performs a large amount of the accounting and tracking for a transaction, including:

 - Accounts for all keys involved in a transaction.
 This is used, among other ways, to manage the transaction's state.
 - Packages all key-value operations into a `BatchRequest`, which are forwarded on to the node's `DistSender`.